 It’s fitting that a nation with a reputation for heavy drinking has a signature coffee containing alcohol.
 Irish coffee was invented in an airport bar in Ireland to warm the cold and tired US passengers on the way back home.
-Perhaps more a cocktail than a coffee, this drink is made using brewed coffee, Irish whiskey, fresh cream and brown sugar.
+Perhaps more a cocktail than a coffee, this drink is made using brewed coffee, Irish whiskey, fresh cream, and brown sugar.

 The first step is to pour black coffee into a mug or glass.
-Whiskey and sugar is added and then stirred until it is dissolved.
+Whiskey and sugar are added and then stirred until it is dissolved.
 Then, thick cream is poured slowly across the top, giving Irish coffee its gorgeous-looking layered aesthetic.
 The art of getting the cream to sit on the coffee is considered the most difficult part – and is a reason why the sugar is mandatory.

 A good Irish coffee should have a sweet, nutty taste and a fiery kick to it.
 Sadly, many establishments prefer to chuck a few ingredients in and hope for the best, so don’t be too surprised if you are served a poor tasting cocktail from a tired and busy bartender.
 And if you are served Irish coffee with a layer of cream that’s green, just send it right back.
 Sure, it looks more Irish, but it will taste awful.

-Did you know… the man who brought Irish coffee to the US grew tired of the creation, claiming that the problem with Irish coffee is that it ruins three good things: coffee, cream and whiskey.
+Did you know… the man who brought Irish coffee to the US grew tired of the creation, claiming that the problem with Irish coffee is that it ruins three good things: coffee, cream, and whiskey.